SimpleITK/SimpleITK/Documentation/docs/source/installation.rst

 SimpleITK provides a simplified interface to ITK in a variety of languages.
-You can either download binaries, if they are available for your platform and prefered language, or you can build SimpleITK yourself.
+You can either download binaries, if they are available for your platform and prefered language, or you can :ref:`build SimpleITK <building_simpleitk>` yourself from the source code.

 Additionally, there are several recommended third-party software packages.